 But if communicating effectively were so easy, everybody would be doing it.
 Instead, many busy fund managers leave their limited partners (LPs) blowing in the wind, making them wait for an annual report to find out what’s happening with their money.
 Fund managers close deals, take their money, and move on instead of cultivating a real, ongoing relationship with their investors.

 This means that if you can unlock the power of good communication with your LPs, you’ll stand apart as a competent and trustworthy fund manager.
 Below, we’ll go over how regular investor reporting, annual investor meetings, and in-person meetings create mutually beneficial relationships with your investors.
+Maintain and simplify investor communication with our done-for-you investor reporting template that you can download today.

 Communication: A critical component to every stakeholder management strategy